-As you see from my laughter], I’m an immigrant here myself.
-I came here in 1970, when I had to fight dinosaurs and so on .
+As you see from my accent, I’m an immigrant here myself.
+I came here in 1970, when I had to fight dinosaurs and so on to get to Stanford.
 Maybe that’s what’s responsible for my political views.
-Nevertheless, my accent is still terrible, according to my children, so if any of you have , please raise a fiery cross or some other —this is the South, after all!—and I will redouble my efforts to assimilate acoustically. [
+Nevertheless, my accent is still terrible, according to my children, so if any of you have any trouble understanding me, please raise a fiery cross or some other cultural symbol—this is the South, after all!—and I will redouble my efforts to assimilate acoustically. [ laughter]

 Now, my topic today is “Disappearing borders.”
-One of the things about journalists is—and I’m a financial journalist—is that they write laughter]..
-They also write to length, so we will get out of here within in an hour. [
+One of the things about journalists is—and I’m a financial journalist—is that they write what they’re told to.
+They also write to length, so we will get out of here within in an hour. [ laughter].